3x3cut0r/docker/.docker_rootless_vbox/README.md

 ## 2. Usage <a name="usage"></a>

 ### download and run script first time as root <a name="first_run"></a>
-on your host:
+login (via ssh) on your guest as docker:
 ```shell
 ssh docker@docker-host
 ```
-on your guest: (debian 10)
+on your guest:
 ```shell
 su -
 apt install wget -y